ComputerScienceHouse/devcade-website/docs/Internals/Website/README.md

 # devcade-website
 Front-end for the Devcade website that allows members to view the game catalog and upload games.

+Requires a database for storing session information.

+Source code can be found at https://github.com/ComputerScienceHouse/devcade-website

 # How to Run
 `pip3 install -r requirements.txt`